garrettn/garrettnay.com/content/post/2017-07-31-redux-ramda-selectors.md

 const pathIsNotNil = path => state => R.compose(isNotNil, R.path)(path)(state)
 ```

 If we could do that, then we could take out the `state` parameter entirely.
 Unfortunately, composing doesn't work that way.
 According to [the Ramda docs](http://devdocs.io/ramda/index#compose), "The result of compose is not automatically curried."
-So we can't pass arguments to a composed function one at a time.
+So it appears we can't pass arguments to a composed function one at a time.

 But all is not lost!
 The `path` function *is* curried, so we can partially apply that specific function with the path argument, resulting in a composed function that takes only one argument to begin with, like so: